Beaumont School Library

 Books and beyond

-In the library, we have a range of activities to encourage our students to read for pleasure.
-Mrs Mayer-Khan runs lunchtime book clubs for students to read and share their thoughts and ideas.
+Beaumont Book Clubs and encouraging reading In the Library, we have a range of activities to encourage our students to read for pleasure.
+We run lunchtime book clubs for students to read and share their thoughts and ideas.
 The emphasis of these clubs is on having fun and developing a joy of reading.
-Mrs Mayer-Khan devises games and activities that always prompt boisterous sessions!
+We devise games and activities that always prompt boisterous sessions!
 Book club students are also given the opportunity to interview visiting writers.